summivox/kisume/README.md

 #### `.{run | runAsync}({func | 'ns', 'name'}, args..., cb)`

-Call a function in real `window`.
+Call a function in target window.
 Comes in 4 overloaded flavors:

 * A/synchronous:
     * `run`: